 The immune system produces antibodies that fight unwanted invaders to keep the body healthy.
 However, this network of cells, organs, and proteins sometimes incorrectly identifies the person’s own tissue as a threat and attacks it.

-A doctor can test for antinuclear autoantibodies (ANAs) in the blood, and if they are present, a person may have an autoimmune disease.
+A doctor can test for ANAs in the blood.
+If these proteins are present, a person may have an autoimmune disease, such as lupus.

-When making a diagnosis, a doctor will consider the test result and a range of other factors, including the person’s medical history and symptoms.
+When using the ANA test to make a diagnosis, a doctor will consider a range of other factors, including the person’s medical history and symptoms.

-In this article, we describe what a person receiving the ANA blood test can expect and when the test is necessary.
+In this article, we describe what to expect when receiving the ANA blood test and explain when the test is necessary.

 What are ANAs?

-The cells of the immune system usually respond to antibodies, and this allows the immune cells to distinguish between particles that belong to the body and others that may cause harm.
+The cells of the immune system usually respond to antibodies, and this allows them to distinguish between particles that belong to the body and others that may cause harm.

-Antibodies that trigger the immune system to attack the body’s own tissue are called autoantibodies.
-These are the basis of autoimmune diseases.
+However, some antibodies trigger the immune system to attack the body’s own tissue.
+These are called autoantibodies, and they are the basis of autoimmune diseases.

 - systemic lupus erythematosus, or lupus

-- Sjogren’s syndrome, in which the immune system attacks the salivary and tear glands, leading to dryness in the mouth and eyes
+- Sjögren’s disease, in which the immune system attacks the salivary and tear glands, leading to dryness in the mouth and eyes

-- systemic sclerosis, or scleroderma, which causes thickening of the skin and potentially other issues
+- systemic sclerosis, or scleroderma, which causes thickening of the skin alongside other potential issues

-- mixed connective tissue disease, in which a number of autoimmune problems occur together, such as lupus and systemic sclerosis
+- mixed connective tissue disease, such as lupus or systemic sclerosis, in which a number of autoimmune problems occur together

-- Raynaud’s phenomenon, in which the autoimmune process affects the blood flow and extremities, such as fingers, change color in cold temperatures
+- Raynaud’s phenomenon, in which the autoimmune process affects the blood flow and causes the extremities, such as the fingers, to change color in cold temperatures

-Not everyone with a positive ANA result has lupus, however.
+However, not everyone with a positive ANA result has lupus.
 A person can have ANAs in the bloodstream without having an autoimmune disorder.